-· A/D interrupt vector

-This internal vector is used by the A/D converter.
-If A/D conversion complete , the program will jump to this location and begin execution if the A/D interrupt is enabled and the stack is not full.
+A/D interrupt vector This internal vector is used by the A/D converter.
+If A/D conversion complete, the program will jump to this location and begin execution if the A/D interrupt is

 Look-up Table

 Any location within the Program Memory can be defined as a look-up table where programmers can store fixed data.
 To use the look-up table, the table pointer must first be setup by placing the lower order address of the look up data to be retrieved in the table pointer register, TBLP.
 This register defines the lower 8-bit address of the look-up table.